rexresearch

 The invention According to this

-invention in its first characteristic the wave energy converter
+invention in its first characteristic the wave energy

-comprises a long distensible tube, generally horizontal,
+converter comprises a long distensible tube, generally

-in the direction of wave propagation, said tube being closed and
+oriented generally in the direction of wave propagation, said

-containing water under pressure and furnished with energy
+tube being closed and containing water under pressure and

-extraction means at one or both ends, the distensibility of the
+furnished with energy extraction means at one or both ends,

-tube being adjusted so that the velocity of the bulge wave along
+the distensibility of the tube being adjusted so that the

-the tube is generally equal to or close to the velocity of the
+to or close to the velocity of the waves in the surrounding

-waves in the surrounding sea.
-The tube is of circular
+sea.
+The tube is of circular cross-section and the diameter

-cross-section and the diameter may with advantage vary along the
+may with advantage vary along the length of the tube.

-According to the invention in
+According to the invention in its

-its second characteristic the impermeable wall of the tube is
+second characteristic the impermeable wall of the tube is

 comprised of a highly elastic material such as natural or